azuredevcollege/trainingdays/day6/challenges/challenge4.md

 CMD [ "node", "server.js" ]
 ```

 I want you to pay attention to 2 things.
 First, as you can see, we can add comments to Dockerfile.
 Any line starting with ```#``` is treated as a comment and not processed.
 Second, we have 3 new instructions, ```WORKDIR``` , ```RUN``` and ```EXPOSE```.
-The default working directory for running binaries within a container is the root directory (/), but the you can set a different default with the Dockerfile WORKDIR command.
+The default working directory for running binaries within a container is the root directory (/), but you can set a different folder by using "WORKDIR" instruction.
 It's kind of cd'ing to that folder.
-And any command that you execute after that will be executed in that folder.
-If the folder is not in the image, Docker creates tht folder.
+Any command that you execute after that insturction will be executed in this folder.
+If there isn't any folder with that name in the image, Docker creates the folder first but If there is, Docker uses that.

-The RUN instruction will execute any commands in a new layer on top of the current image and commit the results.
+The "RUN" instruction will execute any commands in a new layer on top of the current image and commit the results.
 The resulting committed image will be used for the next step in the Dockerfile.
 When we want to execute anything, we use this instruction.

-The EXPOSE instruction informs Docker that the container listens on the specified network ports at runtime.
+The "EXPOSE" instruction informs Docker that the container listens on the specified network ports at runtime.
 You can specify whether the port listens on TCP or UDP, and the default is TCP if the protocol is not specified.
 The EXPOSE instruction does not actually publish the port.
-It functions as a type of documentation between the person who builds the image and the person who runs the container, about which ports are intended to be published.
-To actually publish the port when running the container, we use the -p flag on docker run.
+It functions as a type of documentation about which ports are intended to be published between the person who builds the image and the person who runs the container.
+To actually publish any port, we should use the -p flag during container creation.

 Now it's time to build the image.